jshawl/peanut-butter-and-jelly/08-single-page-web-apps/tdd/readme.md

   it( "should be 28 years old", function(){
     var person = { name: "Adrian", age: 28 };
-    var age = person.age;
+    see how ^^ is repeated? this is a good candidate for beforeEach as you mentioned in your todo. var age = person.age;
     expect( age ).toBe( 28 );
   });